NIGHT GUARDS FOR GRINDING:

 Solutions to Teeth Grinding

-Dr. Machen can fit you with a mouth guard to protect your teeth during sleep.
+Dr. Machen can fit you with a mouth guard perfectly suited to protect your teeth during sleep.
 In some cases, your dentist or physician may recommend taking a muscle relaxant before bedtime.
 If stress is the cause, you need to find a way to relax.
 Meditation, counseling and exercise can all help reduce stress and anxiety.
 If you’re concerned about your or your child’s teeth grinding, ask Dr. Machen about the potential causes and solutions.